ntamas/cl1/doc/cmdline/index.rst

                     last merging phase).
 This is useful for debugging purposes only.

 --penalty           sets a penalty value for the inclusion of each node.
 When you set
-                    this option to *x*, Cluster ONE will assume that each node has an extra boundary weight of *x* when it considers the addition of the node to a cluster (see [1]_ for more details).
+                    this option to *x*, ClusterONE will assume that each node has an extra boundary weight of *x* when it considers the addition of the node to a cluster (see [1]_ for more details).
 It can be used to model the possibility of uncharted connections for each node, so